fabienbaron/numericalmethods/README.md

 Path 2: you don't have a python installation  and just want the default Julia on, go to Julia and type ```ENV["PYTHON"]=""```

 Path 3: you want to install your own python from scratch, using HomeBrew https://brew.sh/.
-This is the most complicated way, and slow, but a surer way to have it work.
+This is the most complicated way, but would enable you to expand python libraries and call them from Julia later (not needed for the class).
 ```
 brew install python gcc freetype pyqt
 brew link --force freetype